 What is convergence insufficiency?

-Convergence insufficiency (CI) is when the eyes have trouble working together while focusing on an object at that is close by.
+Convergence insufficiency (CI) is when the eyes have trouble working together while focusing on an object that is close by.

 CI is common.
 It may be slightly more common in women than in men.